c-git/c-git.github.io/content/virtual_box/guest_additions/index.md

 ![Insert Guest Additions CD Image](mount_image.png)

-Navigate to the mounted image in terminal (Can use GUI then right click and `Open in Teminal`) then issue the following commands
+Navigate to the mounted image in terminal (Can use GUI then right click and `Open in Terminal`) then issue the following commands

 ```sh